 8. Ask your friends or family members to proofread your paper.
-They might come up with a different perspective and give ideas which you didn't think of and identify places where you can improve, use better arguments, and give impartial feedback on the general quality of your essay.
+They might come up with a different perspective and give ideas that you didn't think of and identify places where you can improve, use better arguments, and give impartial feedback on the general quality of your essay.

 10 Cause and Effect Essay Topic Ideas to Inspire Your Essay

-2. Deliberate on the causes of no homework policy for kindergarten kids and its impact on education effective next.
+2. Deliberate on the causes of the no homework policy for kindergarten kids and its impact on education effective next.

 3. What causes some women to be repeatedly entangled in destructive relationships?